PrathmeshN99/sampleReadme/README.md

 <!-- Workshop Details -->
 ## Workshop Details

-Our AI/ML Workshop will be a 2-day event, where you will get to learn about the basics of AI/ML, its applications in the industry, and hands-on experience in building machine learning models.
+Our AI/ML Workshop will be a 5-day event, where you will get to learn about the basics of AI/ML, its applications in the industry, and hands-on experience in building machine learning models.
 The workshop will cover the following topics:

 * 🤖 Introduction to AI/ML
 * 🔍 Supervised Learning
-* 🕵️ Unsupervised Learning
 * 🧠 Deep Learning
 * 💬 Natural Language Processing (NLP)
-* 👁️ Computer Vision
+* 🕵️ Hands on projects

 <!-- Registration -->
 ## Registration

 Registrations for the workshop are now open!
-Click [here](https://example.com) to register.
+Click here to register.

 <!-- Prerequisites -->
 ## Prerequisites